jturner421/metaprompting/README.md

 # Software Development Prompt Library

-> **⚠️ Work in Progress**: While this library already contains many useful prompts, it is still under active development.
-Some features and documentation may be incomplete or subject to change.
+> **⚠️ Work in Progress**:
+> - The library contains prompts at various stages of development
+> - Prompts within the [Post-Scaffolding Sprint Workflow](workflows/assistant-specific/aider/sprint/post-scaffolding-sprint-workflow-chain.md) have been most rigorously tested
+> - Many individual prompts are not yet part of a defined workflow and have not been fully tested
+> - Ongoing development and validation is in progress

 A collection of AI-powered prompts designed to streamline software development workflows.
 Each prompt is crafted to work directly with AI coding assistants, providing consistent guidance across different development phases.